sagiegurari/duckscript/docs/sdk.md

 ### Parameters

-* --max-retries - Positive value of max retries (excluding the first invocation). value <= 0 for unlimited retries.
+* --max-retries - Value of max retries (excluding the first invocation). value < 0 for unlimited retries.
 Default is unlimited.
 * --interval - The amount in milliseconds between retries.
 0 for no waiting between invocations.
 Default is no wait.
 * --input - Optional content to be sent to the child process input stream.
 * The command to execute (preceded by a **--** separator).